jd6-37/ps2-textures-downloader/README.md

 #### USER-CUSTOMS FOLDER

-To make use of the features discussed above about user-custom textures, there must be a `user-customs` folder in the root of your `replacements` folder.
+To make use of the features discussed above about user-custom textures, there must be a `user-customs` folder in the root of your mod's `replacements` folder.
 It can't reside anywhere else.

 <br>